Skip to content

 Loch Fell — common questions

-Loch Fell is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 564m of ascent and takes most walkers 3-6 hours.
-Terrain: Boot-flattened sheep paths weave between bog cotton and old peat hags.
+Loch Fell carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 564m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Boot-flattened sheep paths weave between bog cotton and old peat hags.

 Where do I park for Loch Fell?